 Going further, Young, at times, appears lackadaisical on the drop and can be late to reset his eyes as a result.
 Similarly, he can be caught flat-footed, which can delay throws.
 Young could be more deliberate and precise with his dropback footwork, as his staggered feet can lead to inconsistent throwing platforms.

 Elsewhere, Young is sometimes too regimented with designed throws and tries to force passes even when options are covered up.
 Occasionally, he’ll also try to do too much when extending plays.

 Current Draft Projection for Alabama QB Bryce Young

-Entering the season, Young and C.J.
-Stroud were too close to call for the QB1 mantle.
+Entering the season, Young and Stroud were right alongside one another in the race for the QB1 mantle.
 That remains the case today.
 Just as Stroud is an early first-round prospect and a potential candidate for the No. 1 overall pick, so too is Young.
 Being a quarterback, Young’s value is naturally driven up.
-But he’s also a passer with franchise-caliber tools, and an elite foundation to build his game around.
+But he’s also a passer with franchise-caliber intangibles and a strong foundation to build his game around.

-Even beyond his creation capacity, Young has more than enough arm talent to be a high-level starter, with strength and elasticity.
-He’s accurate and efficient on rhythm and timing plays, and has shown he can anticipate windows.
+Even beyond his creation capacity, Young has enough arm talent to be a high-level starter, with passable strength, as well as superb elasticity and layering ability.
+He’s accurate and efficient on rhythm and timing plays and has shown he can anticipate windows.
 And in structure, he’s shown he can work the pocket, go through progressions, and take plays when they come as much as he can create.

 He’s already won the Heisman, but Young’s best football is still ahead.
-With his high-level creation ability and instincts, Young fits the mold of a modern franchise passer and has the potential to lead an NFL team to bountiful success.
+With his high-level creation ability and instincts, he fits the mold of a modern franchise passer.
+He’s a true point guard and distributor who doubles as a catalyst in adverse situations, and he has the potential to lead an NFL team to bountiful success.